AdobeDocs/analytics-1.4-apis/docs/APIEOL.md

 ## When is it being shutdown?

-These services are being retired in August 18, 2021.
+These services are being retired in October 20, 2021.

 ## 1.3 APIs